Peucedanum officinale

 The long stout taproot - 'black without and white within' and sometimes 'as big as a man's thigh', as Gerard has it - yields, when incised in Spring, a considerable quantity of a yellowish-green latex, which dries into a gummy oleoresin and retains the strong, sulphurous scent of the root.
-This harvesting technique, and the product so obtained, very much recall those of two other medicinal umbellifers: Ferula assa-foetida and Dorema ammoniacum.The Englishman's Flora,Grigson,G.,Pub.
-Readers Union Phoenix House Ltd.,London 1958.
+This harvesting technique, and the product so obtained, very much recall those of two other medicinal umbellifers: Ferula assa-foetida and Dorema ammoniacum.
 A decoction of the root of P. officinale is diuretic, sudorific, antiscorbutic and controls menstruation.
 Gummi Peucedani, the oleoresin derived from the drying of the root latex, has properties similar to those of Gum Ammoniac (the oleoresin derived from Dorema ammoniacum).
 Peucedanum officinale has also been used in veterinary medicine.